ebrarkiziloglu/Interpreter-to-C-Cmpe-230/TO-DOs.md

 //// TO-DOs:

-- IDs list hes compilationda sıfırlanmalı
+- IDs list hes compilationda sıfırlıyor muyuz?
+Sıfırlayabiliriz, memset vs
 - "Should we detect and print an error message when a scalar variable is followed by square brackets?
 (Or when a vector is followed by a matrix like indexing)" YES dedi Hoca.
 - documentation + comment
 - Hocadan caldığımız kodu bir tık özelleştirebiliriz